RebelIT/ansible-piDAK/README.md

 ### Usage:
 * Update `hosts` in hosts with your server IP or Hostname
-* Update `gopath` in hosts if you want it changed
-* Update `repo` in hosts if you use this for another project
 * Update `hosts` with any other relevant info specific to your setup

   ```